square/cocoapods-generate/README.md

 # `cocoapods-generate`

-This is a [CocoaPods](https://cocoapods.org/) plugin that allows you to easily create a scratch workspace from a podspec.
+A [CocoaPods](https://cocoapods.org/) plugin that allows you to easily generate a workspace from a podspec.

-Whether you want to completely remove all Xcode projects from your library's repository or you want to be able to focus on a small peice of a monorepo, a single `pod gen` command will build up a workspace suitable for writing, running, testing, and debugging in Xcode.
+Whether you want to completely remove all Xcode projects from your library's repository or you want to be able to focus on a small piece of a monorepo, a single `pod gen` command will build up a workspace suitable for writing, running, testing, and debugging in Xcode.

 When you're done working, you don't have to do anything -- and that means no merge conflicts, no managing Xcode projects, and no tearing down a sample app setup. `pod gen` manages all that for you.

 ## Installation